halkony/comfy-tweaker/docs/docs/useful_examples.md

 # Useful Examples

-The use of jinja in tweaks files adds a lot of flexibility.
-Here are some advanced examples of common tasks being automated with jinja.
+The use of Jinja in tweaks files adds a lot of flexibility.
+Here are some advanced examples of common tasks being automated with Jinja.

 ## Generating an XY Matrix
+Set the variables at the beginning of this tweak depending on your needs.

+You'll have to calculate for yourself how many jobs to generate.
+The example below would need 100 images to be fully generated.

 ```yaml
 {#
 Basic XY matrix example.